 Unlike petrol-electric rivals, such as the BMW X5 and Volvo XC90, the Mercedes GLE 350 de is powered by a diesel-electric powertrain.
 It has a comparatively large 31.2kWh battery, so Mercedes claims the GLE will do between 56 and 62 miles on electric power, depending on exact specification.

 A redesigned rear end has freed up some extra space for the battery, resulting in a marginal loss in boot space compared to the standard, non-hybrid diesel version of the GLE.
 Load capacity drops from 630 litres to 490 litres with the rear seats in place.

-Mercedes GLE hybrid charging, MPG, CO2 and performance
+Mercedes GLE hybrid prices and specifications

-The GLE 350 de 4MATIC also has a 2.0-litre, four-cylinder diesel engine with 192bhp.
+The GLE 350 de 4MATIC’s 2.0-litre, four-cylinder diesel engine produces 192bhp.
 When combined with the electric motor, it generates 315bhp, giving a 0-62mph time of 6.8 seconds and a top speed of 130mph, as well as an electric-only top speed of 99mph.

 Those who need to tow will note the GLE’s towing capacity of 3,500kg and the Mercedes ‘Trailer Manoeuvring Assist’ system, which controls the steering angle of the car to make reversing a trailer, caravan or horsebox easier.